Last Updated on

 That being the case, you are in dire need of some back road meditation during your commute, especially on your way home.
 There’s no better way of relaxing after a difficult day at work than to incorporate a meandering jaunt along some traffic-free back roads… and the further out in the country you can get, the better.
 But how?

-How to Take Back Roads to and from Work
+How to Take Back Roads on Your Commute to Work

 The idea is so simple that it seems almost silly: explore routes to and from work that you’ve never taken before.
 Yeah, “Avoid Highways” on Google Maps is helpful, but it’s far better to experience the road in person to know for sure.
 Before you leave the office one evening, take a peek at Google maps with your Traffic indicator on.